QijieXue/IntroGit/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq1/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq1/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq1/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.